pybricks/pybricks.github.io/learn/getting-started/pybricks-environment.md

 {% include diagram.html data=page.code_add_wait %}

-Next, print the _Print_ block on the _Output_ tab and attach it to the stack of blocks you've built already, as shown below.
+Next, pick the _Print_ block from the _Output_ tab and attach it to the stack of blocks you've built already, as shown below.

 {% include diagram.html data=page.code_add_print %}